-This should be a brief paragraph that gives the important features that describe the genus and that separate it from all other genera.
+This should be a brief paragraph that gives the most important features that describe the genus and that separate it from all other genera.
 Use the following order of presentation of features: morphology, Gram reaction, flagellar arrangement, relationship to oxygen, cultural characteristics, physiology, nutrition, chemotaxonomic markers, habitat, and any other special features that might be of importance.
-Indicate the DNA G+C content (with method of determination and the type species as separate paragraphs immediately after the description).
 Indicate with boldface type the most important features of the genus.
+Indicate the DNA G+C content (with method of determination) and the type species as separate paragraphs immediately after the description.
+For example: DNA G+C content (mol %): 55.5-61.5 (by genome sequence).